kode4food/interpol/README.md

 </html>
 ```

 The only static element on this page was its title, and usually even that isn't static.
-So what did we do to 'escape' it for static rendering?
+So what did we do to escape *it* for static rendering?
 We wrapped it in quotes.
 The rest of the page mixed html-ish elements and dynamic content rather seemlessly.

 I say 'html-ish' because it's not pure HTML.
 The value of attributes are also dynamically evaluated.
 For example: